How we work

-This Learning Programme consists of 400 play-based activities for each age group from 2 to 5years (1,200 activities in total).
+This Learning Programme consists of 400 play-based activities each year for each age group from 2 to 5 years (1,200 activities in total).

 Two directed activities are implemented with the children in the pre-school each day, structured over a 40-week school year.
 Available in English and Afrikaans.

 Playgroup Learning Programme for Informal Playgroups

 These playgroups are made up of small groups of children of any age from 3 months to 5 years.